-Every operating system has built-in malware protections — and they’re all pretty decent.
-Unfortunately, all major operating systems have big vulnerabilities, which is why I recommend everybody — even Mac users — should use antivirus software.
+All major operating systems have big vulnerabilities.
+While every operating system has built-in malware protections, and they’re all decent, I still recommend everybody — even Mac users — should use antivirus software.
+Here’s why:

 - Windows.
 Windows is the most frequently hacked operating system in the world.
-While Windows has put a lot more effort into Windows Defender in recent days, it doesn’t get updated often enough, and it doesn’t use any kind of heuristics or machine learning to detect new threats.
+While Windows has put a lot more effort into Windows Defender in recent days, it still doesn’t score the same 100% malware detection ratings that standalone antivirus competitors regularly achieve (plus, Windows doesn’t have built-in web protections, data breach monitoring, password management, or VPN protection).
 If you’re looking for a PC antivirus that can handle the latest internet security threats, check out this list of the best antiviruses for Windows.